Dreamie-TMC/MinishCapTools/README.md

 - Shows what percentage of text boxes you closed frame perfectly or not
 - Shows the total amount of frames lost to perfect textboxes
 - Shows the average amount of frames lost per textbox

+#### Hotkey Editor
+- Allows editing hotkeys for the above tools within the UI
+- Allows quick saving of the hotkeys by clicking the save button

 ## How To Use
 #### Input Viewer